mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 But how can you practice [egolessness](glossary#egolessness)?
 [Dogen](glossary#dogen) [Zen Master](glossary#zen-master) says, if you really simply forget your body and mind, you should throw away yourself into the heart of [Buddha](glossary#buddha).
 That means, you should throw yourself away – to something.
 That “to something” is, to your object.
 But this object is not merely an object, this [object] is the house of the Buddha.

 So ... first of all, if you want to deal with this book [for example], you have to throw away yourself into this book.
 But this object is not the book; this book is Buddha.
 So, to throw away yourself into this book means, throw away yourself into the house of Buddha.
-That means, deal with the book, as well as dealing with your life.
+That means, deal with the book as well as dealing with your life.
 So, you can deal with this book with *compassion*.
 It's really compassion.
 At that time, the book really teaches you something.

 So that is [egolessness](glossary#egolessness).
 And also, at that time, if you throw away yourself, your body and mind, into the house of the [Buddha](glossary#buddha), at that time, [Dogen](glossary#dogen) [Zen Master](glossary#zen-master) says, “When function comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
 Free from birth and death, you become Buddha.
-Then there can be no obstacle in any man's mind.”
+Then there can be no obstacle in any one's mind.”
 At that time, it means, if you throw away yourself into the house of Buddha, that is nothing but expressing the original nature of existence.
 Very natural.
 Simultaneous.

 ##### 52:56

-So, there is [zazen](glossary#zazen) and you.
-If you see them separately, that is a situation in which you can create the discriminatory world, the [dualistic](glossary#dualistic) world.
+So, there is [zazen](glossary#zazen) and you; if you see them separately, that is a situation in which you can create the discriminatory world, the [dualistic](glossary#dualistic) world.
 Zazen and you – “I like zazen,” “I don't like zazen” – whatever you say, that is the dualistic world.
 So first of all, you have to make arrangement of zazen and you, circumstances and the sensory world; you have to arrange all things.
-And then, if you arrange all circumstances, I told you before: then, you should take care of zazen, with [egolessness](glossary#egolessness).
+And then, if you arrange all circumstances, I told you before: you should take care of zazen, with [egolessness](glossary#egolessness).

 At that time, the practice of [egolessness](glossary#egolessness) is to throw away yourself into [zazen](glossary#zazen), [be] perfectly in the flow of zazen.
 Offer your body and mind to zazen, completely.
 At that time, there is [no-self](glossary#no-self).
 No self.